Profection Year Calculator

 What are the 12 profection houses?

-Each house governs a life domain: 1st = self/identity, 2nd = money/values, 3rd = communication, 4th = home/family, 5th = creativity/romance, 6th = health/work, 7th = partnerships, 8th = transformation/shared resources, 9th = travel/philosophy, 10th = career/public life, 11th = community/friends, 12th = spirituality/subconscious.
+Each house is associated with a life domain: 1st = self/identity, 2nd = money/values, 3rd = communication, 4th = home/family, 5th = creativity/romance, 6th = health/work, 7th = partnerships, 8th = shared resources/mortality, 9th = travel/philosophy, 10th = career/public life, 11th = community/friends, 12th = retreat/hidden matters.

 How is a profection year different from a solar return?